NilPointer-Software/bdfd-wiki/src/bdscript/untimeout.md

 ```

 ### Parameters
 - `User ID` : The ID of the user to untimeout.
-If empty argument is supplied, untimeouts the mentioned users (Optional).
+If this parameter is empty, untimeouts the mentioned users (Optional).

 ### Permissions
 Required permission which the bot must have for this function to work properly.